 Green Bay, Wisconsin saw one of the most brutal examples of a deliberate murder by a teen killer in a case tinged with hate crime and racially charged complexities.

-Young Zong Vang was only 13, and much smaller than his attacker who chased him up a mountain, only to push him off a mountain while he was begging for his life.
+Young Zong Vang was only 13, and much smaller than his attackers who chased him up a parking ramp, only to push him off the parking ramp while he was begging for his life.

-Offender Omer Ninham is appealing to the state Supreme Court to determine if his life sentence for pushing Zong Vang off a Green Bay parking ramp in 1998 is constitutional.
+Offender Omer Ninham appealed to the state Supreme Court to determine if his life sentence for pushing Zong Vang off a Green Bay parking ramp in 1998 was constitutional.
 Ninham was 14-years-old when the crime was committed.
-When he was 16, Ninham was sentenced to life in prison without the possibility of parole for chasing Vang, 13, to the top of the St. Vincent Hospital parking ramp and pushing him to his death.
+When he was 16, Ninham was sentenced to life in prison without the possibility of parole (LWOP) for chasing Vang, 13, to the top of the St. Vincent Hospital parking ramp and pushing him to his death.

 No one should downplay the horrific nature of the Ninham’s crime.